openego/eGon-data/CONTRIBUTING.rst

    branch in your local repository, in which you can now make your changes.
 Be sure to check out our `style conventions`_ so that your code is in line with them.
+   If you don't have push rights to our `repository`_, you need to fork it via the "Fork" button in the upper right of the `repository`_ page and work on the fork.

    .. _style conventions: `Code and Commit Style`_